MicrosoftDocs/powerbi-docs/articles/powerbi-developer-embedding-content.md

 * Use a separate tenant for your application?
 * Use a separate tenant for each customer?

-If you decide to create a new tenant for your application, or one for each customer, see [Create an Azure Active Directory tenant](powerbi-developer-create-an-azure-active-directory-tenant.md) or [How to get an Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).
+If you do not want to use an existing tenant, you can decide to create a new tenant for your application, or one for each customer, see [Create an Azure Active Directory tenant](powerbi-developer-create-an-azure-active-directory-tenant.md) or [How to get an Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).

-> [AZURE.NOTE] It is recommended to create a new Azure AD tenant if you will be embedding for non-Power BI users.

 ### <a name="proaccount"></a>Create a Power BI Pro user account

 You only need a single Power BI Pro account to embed content.
 However, you may want to have a few different users that have specific access to items.
 Here is a look at possible users to consider within your tenant.

 The following accounts will need to exist within your tenant and have a Power BI Pro license assigned to them.

-> [AZURE.NOTE] These accounts will need to have Power BI Pro licenses in order to use App workspaces.
+A Power BI Pro license is required to work with app workspaces within Power BI.

 #### An organization/tenant admin user